-Soybean 356043 expresses two novel proteins: GAT4601 and GM-HRA.
+Two novel proteins, GAT4601 and GM-HRA, are expressed in soybean 356043.
 The GAT4601 sequence is based on the GAT enzyme sequences from three strains of B. licheniformis that have been optimised for enhanced glyphosate acetylation activity.

-The GAT4601 protein is 84% homologous to each of the three native GAT enzymes from which it was derived, compared to 94% amino acid homology between each of the native enzymes.
-GAT4601 is 146 amino acids in length and has an approximate molecular weight of 17 kDa.
-The GAT4601 protein is expressed at low levels in soybean 356043 grain, with a mean concentration of 0.24 ng/mg of tissue (dry weight).
+GAT4601 is 84% homologous to each of the three native GAT enzymes from which it was derived.
+The GAT4601 protein is 146 amino acids in length and has an approximate molecular weight of 17 kDa.
+It is expressed at low levels in soybean 356043 seed, with a mean concentration of 0.24 μg/g of tissue (dry weight).

 The GM-HRA protein is a modified version of the native ALS from soybean.
-The herbicide tolerant GM-HRA protein contains two specific amino acid changes in the mature ALS protein that are known to confer tolerance to sulfonylurea herbicides.
-The GM-HRA protein is 656 amino acids in length with a predicted molecular weight of 71 kDa.
-Following transport into the chloroplast and cleavage of the transit peptide, the mature protein is 604 amino acids with a predicted molecular weight of 65 kDa.
-The GM-HRA protein is expressed at low levels in soybean 356043 grain, with a mean concentration of 0.91 ng/mg of tissue (dry weight).
+Two specific amino acid changes in the mature ALS protein are known to confer tolerance to sulfonylurea herbicides.
+Following transport into the chloroplast and cleavage of the transit peptide, the mature GM-HRA protein is 604 amino acids with a predicted molecular weight of 65 kDa.
+It is expressed at low levels in soybean 356043 seed, with a mean concentration of 0.91 μ g/g of tissue (dry weight).

-A large number of studies have been done to confirm the identity and physicochemical and functional properties of the expressed GAT4601 and GM-HRA proteins, as well as to determine their potential toxicity and allergenicity.
+A large number of studies have been done to confirm the identity and physicochemical and functional properties of the expressed GAT4601 and GM-HRA proteins in the plant, as well as to determine their potential toxicity and allergenicity.
 Both proteins conform in size and amino acid sequence to that expected, do not exhibit any post-translational modification including glycosylation, and also, for GM-HRA, demonstrate the predicted enzymatic activity.

-Bioinformatic studies with the GAT4601 and GM-HRA proteins confirmed the absence of any biologically significant amino acid sequence similarity to known protein toxins or allergens and digestibility studies demonstrated that both proteins would be rapidly degraded following ingestion, similar to other dietary proteins.
-Acute oral toxicity studies in mice with both proteins also confirmed the absence of toxicity.
-Taken together, the evidence indicates that neither protein is toxic nor likely to be allergenic in humans.
+Bioinformatic studies confirmed the absence of any biologically significant amino acid sequence similarity to known protein toxins or allergens, and digestibility studies demonstrated that both proteins would be rapidly degraded following ingestion, similar to other dietary proteins.
+Separate acute oral toxicity studies in mice with GAT4601 and GM-HRA confirmed that neither protein is toxic in mammals.
+Taken together, the evidence indicates that the proteins are not toxic or likely to be allergenic in humans.